-Assessing Your (and your Spouse's) Contribution for Institutional Aid
+Assessing Your (and Your Spouse's) Contribution for Institutional Aid

 We expect that you will pay for a portion or all of your educational expenses.
 We will evaluate your (and your spouse's) ability to contribute from income and assets.
-VP&S expects all first and second year students who are applying for institutional funds to contribute a minimum of \$1,200 from earnings.
+CDM expects all first and second year students who are applying for institutional funds to contribute a minimum of \$1,200 from earnings.
 Most students will find summer to be the best time to work.
 On an individual basis, a Financial Aid Officer may reconsider this required "contribution" where a student's academic schedule or circumstances preclude working.

-If you are employed in a research or medically related program with limited remuneration, an adjustment may be made.
+If you are employed during the summer in a research or dental-related program with limited remuneration, an adjustment may be made.
 You must provide a letter describing the nature of employment, income from the position, other resources for this period, and a list of expenses for the period covered by employment.
-If this pertains to a summer period, you should submit the request and itemization at the end of the summer, but no later than September 30th.
+You should submit the request and itemization at the end of the summer, but no later than September 30th.
 A revised award will be made where appropriate.